MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupremovefromsourcelistw.md

 Pointer to a null-terminated string that specifies the source to remove from the list.

-##### - Flags.SRCLIST_SUBDIRS

-Remove all subdirectories of the source.

-##### - Flags.SRCLIST_SYSIFADMIN

-If the caller is an administrator, the source is removed from the per-system list; if the caller is not an administrator, the source is removed from the per-user list for the current user.

 ##### - Flags.SRCLIST_SYSTEM

 Remove the source to the per-system list.
 The caller must be an administrator.